'Matt Gaetz Wants To 'Date' Your Child' Billboard Goes Up In Florida

-Category: World Politics Hits: 3Probably the last thing you want to see when you're traveling State Road 85, informing you that your congressman is a sexual predator.
+Category: World Politics Hits: 4Probably the last thing you want to see when you're traveling State Road 85, informing you that your congressman is a sexual predator.
 Source: Northwest Florida News A billboard placed on heavily traveled State Road 85 near the Hub City center informs passers-by that "Matt Gaetz Wants to 'Date' Your Child."
 The sign, paid for by an unabashedly anti-Trump political action committee known as Mad Dog PAC, makes obvious reference to allegations that Rep. Gaetz, a Fort Walton Beach resident, traveled and had sex with a 17-year-old girl and that he paid for sex with other women.
 A website states Mad Dog PAC was founded in 2017 by former Bill Clinton White House staffer Clyde Taylor.
 Claude Taylor seems a tad unrepentant.
 Hello, @mattgaetz any thoughts on the billboard?
 Reporters are trying to reach you for your comments... pic.twitter.com/gFqhQwX6Qt — Claude Taylor (@TrueFactsStated) April 8, 2021

 Read more https://crooksandliars.com/2021/04/matt-gaetz-wants-date-your-child-billboard